AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-1/introToStateAndProps.md

   > Notice the JSX syntax: When we call a component in React with JSX it looks a lot like HTML syntax?

 In the line where we call the `childComponent` we see there are two props given: `propOne` and `propTwo`.
 They look a lot like attributes of an HTML tag, no?
 This is how we pass props down to other components.
 We can give them any attribute name we want.
-That same functionality could have been written: `<childComponent poop={"I'm a "} unicorn={"Cutie Pie :)"}/>`; but instead we choose useful attribute/property names.
+That same functionality could have been written: `<childComponent poop={"zebra cakes"} unicorn={"confection heaven"}/>`; but instead we choose useful attribute/property names.

 Let's see it with `state` now.
 In the code snippet below we see the `ParentComponent` now has a `state` object, a simple JavaScript object with key and value pairs.
-Then we see the `childComponent` is called and passed props that reference keys of the `state` object.
+Then we see the `childComponent` is called/invoked and passed props that reference keys of the `state` object.
 In this way, we can pass local `state` to another piece/component of our application!!

 === "ParentComponent with state + childComponent"